Burnet R. Maybank: Mayor of Charleston

 Prior to becoming interested in politics and public service, Maybank had established himself in the cotton export business from 1920 to 1938.
 A lifelong Democrat, Maybank entered politics for the first time in 1927, when he was elected to a four-year term as alderman in Charleston.
 He rose to mayor pro tempore in 1930 and was then elected mayor of Charleston in 1931, serving until 1938.
 As mayor, Maybank balanced the budget during the Great Depression.
 He refused an increase of his own salary to $6,000 from $3,600, and reduced local taxes.
 Maybank took advantage of federal financing under President Franklin D. Roosevelt's administration for slum clearance, construction of public housing and other infrastructure, and support for unemployment payments.
 He also used a Works Progress Administration (WPA) grant to restore the historic Dock Street Theatre, and other grants went to such infrastructure improvements as the city docks and a city incinerator.

 During this period Maybank was also appointed as a member of the State Board of Bank Control (1932–1933) and was chairman of the South Carolina Public Service Authority (1935–1939).
 It supervised a state-sponsored power project on the Santee River.
 This project, known as the "little TVA", was built to control floods as well as provide hydroelectric power for the state.
-Maybank was a conservative supporter of President Roosevelt's New Deal, which funded public works and job programs.
+Maybank was a liberal supporter of President Roosevelt's New Deal, which funded public works and job programs.
 But he opposed a share of the president's labor policies.
 In addition, he was appointed by the governor as a member of the South Carolina State Advisory Board of the federal Public Works Administration from 1933 to 1934.